The-Code-Dose/thecodedose-website/_data/blog/2023-04-26-variables-in-javascript.md

 - In JavaScript, it's common to use `camelCase` for variable names.
 This means that the first word is lowercase and subsequent words are capitalized.
 For example, `firstName` or `userAge`.

 I hope you found this post helpful!
+Make sure to read the previous post in this series here: [Blocks, Scope & Hoisting in JavaScript](https://www.thecodedose.com/blog/blocks-scope-and-hoisting-in-javascript)